-The "SIDERWIN Special Interest Group" will be created at the beginning of the project to engage stakeholders with the SIDERWIN consortium.
-The SIG will be an informal group of external stakeholders interested in the project (i.e. possible beneficiaries, end users, ...).
-Participation in this group will be under accepted subscription and will be managed through the website to ease the contact of the interest people/entities.
+The "SIDERWIN Special Interest Group" was created at the beginning of the project to engage stakeholders with the SIDERWIN consortium.
+The SIG is an informal group of external stakeholders interested in the project (i.e. possible beneficiaries, end users, ...).
+Participation in this group is under accepted subscription and it is managed through the website to ease the contact of the interest people/entities.

-For this purpose, a specific section will be incorporated in the website vertical navigation bar where a form to be completed by people/entities interested in being part of the SIG will be available.
-This section of the website would also list all the people/entities that will become members of the SIG.
-They will receive information about relevant news, events and results of the project.
+For this purpose, a specific section is available through the website vertical navigation bar where a form to be completed by people/entities interested in being part of the SIG is available.
+They will receive via email a newsletter at least every 3 months starting in April 2019 with information about relevant news, events and results of the project.